Is there a woodworking class offered in the School of Art?

 The woodshop is a support facility for the Frostic School of Art where students,

-to complete coursework and other art-
+and other art-

 Currently, there is not a course offered that is specific to woodworking.

 Those interested in learning more about woodworking are invited to participate in the Woodworking Fundamentals program.
 This opportunity is only available to Frostic School of Art majors and minors who have completed the woodshop training.